 - Slip and falls: Each year over one million people are admitted to the emergency room due to a slip and fall accident.
 As a result, people can sustain broken bones or a traumatic head injury.
 Workers experience a slip and fall due to hazards that involve slippery floors, tripping over electric cords, or uneven steps.
 Safety measures that can prevent your employees from being in a slip and fall accident are having proper lighting in the building, checking if floors are dry, making sure there are safety warnings throughout the establishment, and also training an employee properly so they may perform their duties safely.

 What if I was Working Under the Table in California?

-The term "paid under the table" is in reference to a worker being paid in cash and not officially documenting that a person worked for you.
-This act although a common practice is illegal because you are not reporting that you are compensating workers to the IRS (Internal Revenue Service).
-Employees who were injured on-the-job but are working under the table and are looking to receive compensation can be a complicated process.
+The term “paid under the table” is in reference to a worker being paid in cash and not officially documenting that a person worked for you.
+This act, although common practice, is illegal because you are not reporting that you are compensating workers to the IRS (Internal Revenue Service).
+Employees who were injured on the job but are working under the table and are looking to receive compensation can be a complicated process.
 Since it was never recorded that a person worked for an employer in the first place, gathering proof of income may be difficult.